 We believe we have one of the most complete lines of security products and services available in the market today and we intend to become a leading worldwide provider of these products and services.
-A key element of our growth strategy is to demonstrate to an increasing number of distributors, resellers and systems integrators that by incorporating our security products into their own products they can more effectively differentiate themselves in their marketplaces and increase the value of their products.
+A key element of our growth strategy is to demonstrate to an increasing number of distributors, resellers and systems integrators that, by incorporating our security products into their own products, they can more effectively differentiate themselves in their marketplaces and increase the value of their products.
 In addition, we demonstrate to our corporate users that our products provide mission critical security to their internal and external security infrastructures.
 Following this aggressive marketing and promotion effort, we work with these resellers and integrators to support their sales of solutions which include our products.
 Also, we plan to expand our direct sales marketing program to new and existing blue chip customers.

-For example, Novell, S-1, Brokat and Intel Network Services (formerly Shiva) have all built support for our products.
+For example Novell, S-1, Brokat and Intel Network Services (formerly Shiva) have all built support for our products.
 We currently market to the distribution channels of these companies and are already recognizing increasing revenue as these channels sell our solutions to their end customers.
-In addition, our IntelliSoft division has a base of customers we market to directly, such as Duke University.
+In addition, our SnareWorks product line has a base of customers we market to directly such as Allmerica and 3M.
 We are aggressively expanding the use of this strategy world wide.
 Further, we intend to:

-INCREASE SALES AND MARKETING EFFORTS WORLDWIDE.
-We intend to increase sales of our security products and services in our firmly established European markets and to aggressively increase our sales and support presence and marketing efforts in North America, South America and Asia.
+Increase Sales and Marketing Efforts Worldwide.
+We intend to increase sales of our security products and services in our firmly established European markets and to aggressively increase our sales and support presence and marketing efforts in North America, South America, Asia/Pacific, Australia and the Middle East.
 We plan to:

-- market new services and products to our existing customers by providing testimonial evidence of user experiences from other customers; - launch a worldwide marketing campaign to raise awareness of our solutions among the decision makers in the security products industry; - form additional strategic relationships with resellers and vendors of complementary, innovative security products and systems; and - develop a marketing and sales infrastructure in new markets, initially including Hong Kong and Argentina.
+- market new services and products to our existing customers by providing testimonial evidence of user experiences from other customers; - launch a worldwide marketing campaign to raise awareness of our solutions among the decision makers in the security products industry; - form additional strategic relationships with resellers and vendors of complementary, innovative security products and systems; and - develop a marketing and sales infrastructure in new markets.

-CONTINUE INNOVATION.
+Continue Innovation.
 We intend to continue to enhance and broaden our line of security products to meet the changing needs of our existing and potential customers by:

-- building on our core software and hardware security expertise, such as expanding our technology for use on different platforms (like mobile phones and personal digital assistants) and incorporating biometrics into our products; - acquiring complementary technologies or businesses; and - developing additional applications for our products in areas which may include securing the exchange of data in the healthcare field and providing security for Internet gambling and lottery transactions, among others.
+- building on our core software and hardware security expertise, such as expanding our technology for use on different platforms (like mobile phones and personal digital assistants) and incorporating biometrics into our products; - acquiring complementary technologies or businesses; - developing additional applications for our products in areas which may include securing the exchange of data in the healthcare field and providing security for Internet gambling and lottery transactions, among others.